Filmmaking and Myth

 John Ford’s images of the individual, dwarfed by the landscape, huddled against the brutality (and primal beauty) of Monument Valley are unsurpassed.
 It is not, by any means, a true history, but as Ford commented about The Man Who Shot Liberty Valence, “when the legend becomes truth, print the legend.”

 There is one hotel (The View) within Monument Valley.
 Lodging is available just outside the park at Kayenta, AZ, 22 miles south.
 (See map below) (Rates, availability and reservations online)

 Nearby Goulding's Lodge and Trading Post.
 Goulding’s offers rooms and a pool, it has a restaurant and campgrounds (with RV hookups), and it books Jeep and horseback tours.

-Also check The View – a new hotel in Monument Valley.
+Also check the View a new hotel on the Monument